PRODUCT: Website ROLE: UX DESIGNER YEAR: 2017/2018

 Methods: rapid paper prototype, user testing

-Based on the ideas generated during the brainstorm, I create rapid paper prototypes and test it with users.
-I go through several rounds of iterations to ensure that users could complete the tasks and understand the functionality behind the features.
+Based on the ideas generated during the brainstorm, I created rapid paper prototypes and tested it with users.
+I went through several rounds of iterations to ensure that users could complete the tasks and understand the functionality behind the features.

 3.3 Iterative evolution Top